ISIS TS1 Neutron Target, Reflector and Moderator

 -

-Using modern engineering analysis to improve the performance of the UK’s neutron and muon source.
+Using advanced engineering analysis to improve the performance of the UK’s neutron and muon source.

 Yes

-CAD model of the proposed TS1 Project TRAM (Target, Reflector and Moderator) assembly mounted on its support
+CAD model of the proposed TS1 Project TRaM (Target, Reflector and Moderator) assembly mounted on its

 .